 Job Seekers’ Allowance Claimants

-The number of Jobseekers’ Allowance (JSA) claimants in May 2013 fell on the previous month, by 8,600, whilst the rate was unchanged at 4.5% (but down 0.3 percentage points on the same month a year earlier).
+The number of Jobseekers’ Allowance (JSA) claimants in May 2014 fell on the previous month, by 27,400, whilst the rate was down 0.1 percentage points to 3.2% (and down 1.2 percentage points on the same month a year earlier).
+This is the twelfth consecutive month in which the rate of claimant count unemployment has fallen.

 Redundancies and Vacancies

-The number of vacancies (advertised through Jobcentre Plus) in the period March to May 2013 increased by 19,000 on the previous quarter to total 516,000.
-The number of ILO unemployed adults to every one vacancy in the three months to April 2013 was 4.9, down 0.2 percentage points on the previous quarter.
+The number of vacancies (advertised through Jobcentre Plus) in the three months to May 2014 increased by 39,000 on the previous quarter to total 637,000.
+The number of ILO unemployed adults to every one vacancy in the three months to April 2014 was 3.4, down 0.5 on the previous quarter.

 Key Regional Developments